New Millennium Homes

-UBI requires that each person gets paid only once, but linking one account to one human is something Ethereum can’t solve on its own.
-The protocol lives in its own universe with no natural link to the outside world.
-But once you solve this “Proof of h\Humanity” issue, then you know that people can’t double dip on UBI.
-We can guarantee the money is going to one person and not ten bots.
+UBI requires that each person get paid only once, but linking one account to one human is something Ethereum can’t do by default.
+The network lives in its own universe with no natural link to the outside world.
+But once you solve this “Proof of Humanity” issue, then you know people can’t double dip on UBI.
+You know the money is going to one person and not ten bots.

-Worldcoin’s approach to Proof of Humanity is to use shiny metal orbs to scan human eyeballs.
-Because your eye, specifically your iris, is more unique than your fingerprint, it is a reliable, and difficult to forge, sign of your human identity.
+Worldcoin’s approach to Proof of Humanity is to use shiny metal orbs to scan human eyeballs because your eye, specifically your iris, is more unique than your fingerprint.
+Your eye is a reliable, and hard to fake, sign of your identity.
+Your data is kept private by a type of cryptography called zero-knowledge proofs that lets you prove who you are but keeps everything else secret.

-The Worldcoin project pays people using a new money created out of thin air called worldcoin (WLD).
+The next part is where cryptocurrencies (numbers/ points/ tokens created out of thin air with guaranteed limits thanks to math) come in.
+The Worldcoin project pays people with the worldcoin (WLD) cryptocurrency.
 This coin is sent to everyone who has been verified as human by the metal orbs.
-The price fluctuates and the amount is not very high, but it is universal.
-Worldcoin runs on Ethereum so is globally accessible by default.
-The only exceptions at time of writing are people who can’t get physically close enough to an orb to get scanned, and US residents who are protected from receiving UBI by US regulations.
+The price fluctuates and the amount is not very high, but it is global by default so nearly anyone can receive it.
+The only exceptions at time of writing are people who can’t get physically close enough to an orb to get scanned, and U.S. residents who are protected from receiving UBI by U.S. regulations.

-But unlike Worldcoin, governments don’t need to scan eyeballs as the starting requirement.
-Governments are good at identifying unique humans.
-Birth certificates, passports, driver’s licenses, social security numbers – and their non-U.S. equivalents – are old school ink and paper methods that are trusted by most the world’s population.
+Unlike Worldcoin, governments don’t need to scan eyeballs as the starting requirement.
+Governments are already good at identifying humans.
+Birth certificates, passports, driver’s licenses – and their non-U.S. equivalents – are old school ink and paper methods that are trusted by most the population.
 Democracies need a registry of unique humans to run legitimate elections.
 And all governments need to know who to collect taxes from.
-Some governments do this job better than others so some forms of government identification are more trusted than others.
-But if you live in an environment with trusted, high-quality forms of identification, then it is possible and fairly simple to bring the benefits of the blockchain to the masses because the Proof of Humanity problems has already been solved.
+If you live in an environment with high-quality forms of identification, then it is possible and fairly simple to bring the benefits of the blockchain to the masses because the Proof of Humanity problem has already been solved.

 Blockchains are built on the assumption that one piece of information is kept secret: the private key.
 Private keys take the form of a long string of numbers and letters that look something like this: 8da4ef21b864d2cc526dbdb2a120bd2874c36c9d0a1fb7f8c63d7f7a8b41de8f

-There needs to be a way to keep private keys safe and there should be a way for a person to get a new private key regardless of income level and technical knowledge.
-If you can get a driver’s license, you should be able to get a private key and corresponding public address to use on Ethereum.
-It may even be a good idea to have a basic test, similar a written driving test, before getting a government-issued private key so everyone is equipped with at least some fundamental understand of digital money and best practices.
+Private keys must be kept safe and there should be a way for a person to get a new private key regardless of income level and technical knowledge.
+If you can get a driver’s license, you should be able to get a private key and corresponding public address.
+It may even be a good idea to have a basic test, similar to a written driving test, before getting a government-issued private key so people are equipped with at least some understanding of digital money and best practices.

-Ethereum is like a giant box of Legos.
-Applications are built on an ever-growing assortment of smart contracts, which can be thought of as modular building blocks.
-Because the platform is neutral and permissionless, developers can come from anywhere, willing to invest precious time and energy knowing that their creations can’t be arbitrarily manipulated or taken away.
+Ethereum is like a giant, open box of Legos.
+Because the platform is neutral and permissionless, developers can come from anywhere, willing to invest precious time and energy knowing that their creations can be copied and built upon, but not corrupted.
 Code is constantly being created, used, re-used, and battle-tested in a live system.
-These building blocks are free for anyone to investigate, audit, and copy-and-paste, including public institutions.
+These building blocks are free for anyone to investigate, audit, and copy-and-paste, including you, your local government, and your book club.

 It is messy, but rugged and secure pieces have already been created and thoroughly tested with more being created every day.
-If we started a new set of Legos, it is highly likely that no one else would use it, and it is almost guaranteed to be much more fragile than what already exists in the public sphere.
+If we started a new set of Legos, it is likely that few would use it, and it is almost guaranteed to be much more fragile than what already exists in the public sphere.
 A closed-off system could never imitate an ecosystem, which becomes stronger and more robust as more people join, contribute, and test it.
-Even hacks are productive because every vulnerability discovered means one less loophole to exploit in the future.
+Even hacks are productive because every vulnerability discovered and fixed means one less loophole to exploit in the future.

 Experimenting with money can have unintended consequences, but there are three ways to keep us from going too far off the rails: